cverluise/patentcity/doc/FR_ANNOTATION_GUIDELINES.md

 # ANNOTATION GUIDELINES

+> ⚠️ GitHub markdown does not fully support visual annotation components (e.g. entity boxes) used below.
+We invite user interested in the annotation guidelines to download the documents and open it in a development environment supporting extended markdown syntax (e.g. MacDown, PyCharm, etc) and/or save it as a pdf.

 The patent corpus that we consider for France spans the period 1902-1980 and has 2 types of formats.

 ## Preliminary comments